How I Built a Fully Automated Document Management System with Paperless-NGX

 - A letter arrives in the mail

-- I take one of the ASN QR codes that I printed earlier using Avery Zweckform L4731REV-25 labels and their online designer, then stick it on the document
+- I print an ASN barcode label using Avery Zweckform L4731REV-25 labels and their online designer, then stick it on the document

-- I place the document on my Ricoh ScanSnap iX2500 scanner
+- I place the document on my Ricoh ScanSnap iX1600 scanner

 - The scanner auto-uploads the PDF to a Google Drive folder, sorted into a subfolder by category (Finance, Health, Work, etc.)

-- Every 5 minutes, rclone moves new files from Google Drive to the VPS
+- Every 5 minutes, rclone moves new files from Google Drive to the server

 - Paperless-NGX detects the new file and starts processing